ozanozisik/orsum/README.md

 As input, orsum takes a GMT file contaning the gene sets and file(s) containing the enriched term IDs.
 The hierarchy among terms is inferred from the GMT file..</br>
-The file containing the enriched term IDs must contain one ID per line and must be sorted, with the most significant term at top.
-An example is given below:.</br>
+The file containing the enriched term IDs must contain one ID per line and must be sorted, with the most significant term at top.</br>

 The user can specify which rules to apply, their order, and the maximum size for a term to be used as a representative term.</br>